bluegraybox/Chicken-n-Egg/narrative.md

-# Chicken and Egg Problem

-With any new programming language or technology, you're faced with this chicken-and-egg problem.
-It's the old conundrum that "You need the experience to get the job, but you need the job to get the experience."
-In Erlang's case, there are two things that make this more acute: The kind of systems that Erlang is particularly good for are exactly the kind of systems that you don't want to be building if you don't know what you're doing; and Erlang is not like the other kids in the trailer park.
-It looks kinda funny.
-It doesn't have C-style syntax.
-It has immutable variables and no `for` loops.
-That throws a lot of people.

-So what can I do in half an hour to help you break out of this catch-22?
-The first part is to convince you that Erlang is worth learning even if you never use it professionally; it's its own reward and time well spent.
-The second part is to give you a running start at the Erlang learning curve, to help get you over the hump.
+# Amateur Erlang

+I think I'm the only one up here who doesn't actually make their living programming Erlang.
+I've been tinkering with it for the last year and a half or so, and it's been awesome.

+First off, I like learning - you kinda have to in this business, and I don't think you all would be spending your Saturday here if you didn't also.
+Erlang gives you a lot to learn, especially if, like me, you're new to functional programming.
+That's a whole new world, and Erlang is actually a nice way to learn it.
+Secondly, while I haven't written much Erlang code for work - I've written a tiny bit and I'll talk about that later - that functional programming experience has started to creep into code I'm writing in other languages.
+All in all, I've learned a lot, become a better programmer, and had a ton of fun.

+So I'm going to talk a bit about what you learn by learning Erlang, and try to give you a running start at it.
 There are a few concepts in Erlang in specific - and functional programming in general - that you need to wrap your head around.
 Hopefully, there will be an "Ah-ha!" moment or two for you in here somewhere.
-The third part is giving you a few ideas about what you can work on to get some practical experience with Erlang.
+Lastly, I'll talk about the things that I've found to be good ways of getting some practical experience with Erlang.

 ## Foreign Travel